stschulte/jwt-test-helper/README.md

 As a developer we provide APIs to protected resources.
 A lot of APIs require JSON Web Tokens for access and validating tokens correctly becomes vital.

-No matter wether you use a library to validate your tokens (like [jsonwebtoken][jsonwebtoken] or [aws-jwt-verify][aws-jwt-verify]) or you have written your own code, testing out different scenarios can be really hard.
+No matter whether you use a library to validate your tokens (like [jsonwebtoken][jsonwebtoken] or [aws-jwt-verify][aws-jwt-verify]) or you have written your own code, testing out different scenarios can be really hard.